Gabrli/X-Ray-AI/README.md

 - 💰 I made sure that the look was good and modern.

-- ⏰ Performance and loading times were our main focus, and we've worked hard to let you go and grab snacks when your page loads.
+- ⏰ Performance and loading times were our main focus, and I've worked hard to let you go and grab snacks when your page loads.

 &nbsp;